-On day 3, get transferred to Agra and check-in at a luxury Hotel.
+On day 3, get transferred to Agra and check in at Hotel.
 Day 3 and 4 are scheduled for exploring the Mughal City of Agra, placed on the banks of River Yamuna.
 In spite of all the modernization, the city has been able to maintain its distinct Mughal charm.
 An important tourist destination of India, Agra houses The Taj Mahal one of the Seven Wonders of the World, along with a number of UNESCO World Heritage Sites.
 The city is surely a storehouse of history and architecture.
 Do not miss trying two food specialties- Petha and Dal Moth.

 After completing the check-in formalities, leave the hotel for visiting the prime tourist attractions of Agra including Taj Mahal and Agra Fort.
 Not only one of the Seven Wonders of the World but a UNESCO World Heritage Site too, the white marble mausoleum, Taj Mahal took 22 years to get completed.
 Placed on the Southern banks of River Yamuna, it was commissioned in 1632 by Mughal Emperor Shah Jahan in the memory of his beloved wife Mumtaz wife.
 This beautiful structure is a mix of Indian, Persian, Mughal, Ottoman and Islamic architectures.
 Another World Heritage Site, Agra Fort or Red Fort is a daunting structure, exuding a magical charm.
 This 16th century monument has 70 feet high walls and four huge doors.
 The fort complex consists of well-maintained lush gardens and the interiors boast of beautiful carvings, stone work and mirror work along with use gold and semi-precious stone work.